tranhelen/tranhelen/_posts/2019-05-12-fouryearsoflessons.md

 layout: post
 title: Four Years of Lessons
 date: 2019-05-12
 excerpt: I've had the wind knocked out of me twice in a month and am still gathering myself together.
-As a permissive move for myself, I have gathered past journals and resurfaced my learned...
+As a permissive move for myself, in avoidance of my publishing schedule, I have gathered past journals...
 ---

 I've had the wind knocked out of me twice in a month and am still gathering myself together.
-As a permissive move for myself, I have gathered past journals and resurfaced my learned lessons from the last four years.
-I never published 2018.
+As a permissive move for myself, in avoidance of my publishing schedule, I have gathered past journals and resurfaced my learned lessons from the last four years.

-It's a filler episode this week with a bonus scene. _Who doesn't love a filler?_
+2018 was never published so that's your bonus.
+A filler episode with a bonus scene?
+Now, wouldn't love that?

 <hr class="--small">